 How do athletes and musicians develop their talent?
 How can teachers stimulate children's talents and creativity in the classroom?
-And how can companies encourage creativity among their employees?
+And how can we improve talent selection of athletes, employees, musicians, and students?

 In any achievement domain, there is an increasing focus on the development, selection, and promotion of talent and creativity.
-In this unique, internationally-oriented Master's programme you will develop the expertise to enable you to select, develop, and nurture talent and creativity in individuals and organisations across achievement domains.
+In this unique, internationally-oriented Master's programme you will develop the expertise to select, develop, and nurture talent and creativity in individuals and organisations across achievement domains.

-As part of your MSc thesis you will carry out a research project, possibly combined with an internship, to investigate the development of talent and/or creativity in the achievement domain that interests you most.
+As part of your Master’s thesis you will carry out a research project to investigate the development of talent and/or creativity in the achievement domain that interests you most.

 The best course unit that I took was the one on coaching.